Frijol/climate-change/notes/causes/basics.md

 * Most of the Ordovician period had a greenhouse climate (high CO2 levels in the air, high sea level, high temperature).
 Rapid drop in CO2 levels resulted in a big five extinction (according to current theory).
 [Kolbert, 183][Kolbert]
 * Colder water holds more oxygen [Kolbert, 183][Kolbert]
 * The end-Permian extinction (a big five extinction event) appears to have been triggered by a rapid rise in CO2/climate.
 Ocean temperatures rose ~18 degrees F, waters became more acidic and lost oxygen.
 90% of species on earth became extinct over a period of 100-200k years.
 [Kolbert, 183][Kolbert]
+* CFCs (chlorofluorocarbons) were evidence that humans were massively impacting the environment and creating a hole in the ozone layer.
+Political action banning specific chemical products was fairly decisive in reducing this issue.

 {% include "../../BIBLIOGRAPHY.md" %}